Archibald Marshall

 About the author

-Born Arthur Hammond Marshall in 1866, he wrote under the name Archibald Marshall and built a varied career as an author, journalist, and publisher.
-He was educated at Trinity College, Cambridge, and went on to produce a large body of fiction, with more than fifty books published over the course of his career.
+Born Arthur Hammond Marshall in 1866, he wrote under the name Archibald Marshall and built a varied literary career as an author, journalist, and publisher.
+He was educated at Trinity College, Cambridge, and went on to contribute to newspapers including the Daily Mail.